 3. Is your business in compliance with all of the laws specific to Minnesota businesses and, if your business is in Minneapolis or St. Paul, specific employment-related ordinance for those cities?

 Describe How You Would Like To Be Introduced Via Email

-Andy advises business of all sizes, in all industries, on issues relating to their employees, and defends them in court and other agencies when employees bring legal claims against them.
-He has been doing that here in Minnesota for 35 years and works at a big firm that focuses just on labor/employment issues, representing companies on those issues throughout the USA.
+Andy advises business of all sizes, in all industries, on Human Resources legal issues, and defends them in court and other agencies when employees bring legal claims against them.
+He has been doing that here in Minnesota for 35 years and works at a big firm that focuses just on labor/employment issues, representing companies on those issues throughout the world.